 Some V-6 engine blocks (for example Buick V-6) have main bearing bores that are too low in respect to the pan rails.
-This presents a problem of the locator bar bottoming out in the bar positioners before the block is properly clamped.
+This causes the locator bar to bottom out in the bar positioners before the block is properly clamped.
 Positioning the 502-1-15C parallel set as shown below will raise the block enough to provide proper clamping.